ilknurg/Web-Applications-Testing/README.md

 # Web-Applications-Testing
-Web Applications Testing w/ Selenium&amp;JUnit
+Web Browser Automation Testing

-Hi guys!
-Here is my work for the web browser automation.
+Hi!
+Here are couple of examples for some Web Automation.
 Language: Java
-Tools:Eclipse, Selenium Web Browser(Java language) , JUnit.
-Worked on https://www.amazon.com/ , https://www.expedia.com/ and couple of more websites as well.